-- 9. ICANN implementation of its New gTLD Program was formally approved in June 201111.
-Information has been published in ICANN's much-revised "Applicant Guidebook"12.
-Delegation of the first new gTLDs into the Internet's Root Zone took place in October 2013 with over 700 more by September 2015.
-Together, these new gTLDs appear to have attracted over 6.5 million second-level registrations13. - 10.
-A number of new Rights Protection Mechanisms (RPMs) have emerged from a series of ICANN committees and processes for new gTLDs14.
+- 9. ICANN implementation of its New gTLD Program was formally approved in June 2011.
+Information has been published in ICANN's much-revised "Applicant Guidebook".
+Delegation of the first new gTLDs into the Internet's Root Zone took place in October 2013 with over 1,100 more delegated by August 2016.
+Together, these new gTLDs appear to have attracted over 23 million second-level registrations. - 10.
+A number of new Rights Protection Mechanisms (RPMs) have emerged from a series of ICANN committees and processes for new gTLDs.
 Set out below is a broad description of these ICANN RPMs, for the top level and the second level, respectively. - (i) Top Level Rights Protection Mechanisms - Pre-(TLD) Delegation Dispute Resolution Procedure - 11.
-This mechanism allowed trademark owners to lodge Legal Rights Objections (LRO) to new gTLD applications at the top level where certain substantive criteria were met15.
-The Center assisted ICANN in the establishment of these criteria on the basis of the "WIPO Joint"
+This mechanism allowed trademark owners to lodge Legal Rights Objections (LRO) to new gTLD applications at the top level where certain substantive criteria were met.
+The Center assisted ICANN in the establishment of these criteria on the basis of the "WIPO Joint Recommendation Concerning Provisions on the Protection of Marks, and Other Industrial Property Rights in Signs, on the Internet".